Tuesday, June 11, 2024

 I took the photo above titled Washington Sea Eagle from the 1994 reprinting of the First Royal Octavo Edition of Audubon's Birds of America, Introduction copyright © 1994 W.S.
 Konecky Associates and published by Thunder Bay Press, San Diego, CA. The story of Audubon's infamous and fraudulent bird discovery, originally he named it the Bird of Washington, is well-told by Kaufman.
 Audubon stuck with his story of this bird his whole life, hence its appearance in the First Royal Octavo Edition.

 Kenn Kaufman is an accomplished artist in his own right.
 I never knew this about him until I read this book.
 He is deeply admiring of Audubon's illustrations and he weaves this as a side story in brief chapters titled "Interludes: Channeling the Illustrator."
 These "Interludes" connect the past with the present.
-My favorite of these is Interlude: Materials and Methods (page 256) where Kaufman writes about the kinds of materials that were available to Audubon for his illustrations.
-I don't like many of Audubon's illustrations as some seem so contrived, but I am now more respectful.
-I now understand why they are this way, and it is remarkable what Audubon did with so little.
+My favorite of these is Materials and Methods (page 256) where Kaufman writes about the kinds of materials that were available to Audubon for his illustrations.
+I am not particularly fond of many of Audubon's illustrations as they seem so contrived, but I am now more respectful.
+I understand why they are this way, and it is remarkable what Audubon did with so little.

 If I recall correctly, Kenn Kaufman never finished high school.
 But he writes like he has a PhD in Fine Arts.
 His field guides are well known by all birders, but he also has a significant literary publishing background as well.
-This is the third literary book by Kenn Kaufman I have read; Kingbird Highway, a classic, being the first.
-(I have a friend, prominent in education, who would recommend Kingbird Highway be required reading for all high school students).
+This is the third literary nonfiction book by Kenn Kaufman I have read; Kingbird Highway, a classic, being the first.
+I have a friend, prominent in the field of education, who would recommend Kingbird Highway be required reading for all high school students.
 The Birds That Audubon Missed is so intimate that you feel you are sitting with Kaufman as he shares his research.
 His birding credentials are incomparable.
 So when he writes a book of this depth, and keeps it topical, we sit up and pay attention.

 Not to sell short my own review, I include here the New York Times review, Uncovering What Audubon Missed, and What he Made Up, by Benjamin P. Russell, May 8, 2024.